harishtpj/MathX/README.md

 # ℹ About
 Mathx is a Compiler written in Python which Compiles to C Language.
 This has a very simple syntax which can also be used as C alternative to Very small programs.
 It is actually version 2.0 of Mathsel Compiler written in java with some new syntax and features.
+[Click here](https://harish-kumar.gitbook.io/mathx-manual/) for Documentation/Tutorial on the Language

 # 👨‍💻 Created By
   - M.V.Harish Kumar